atrauzzi/laravel-doctrine/readme.md

 ### An ORM for a Framework for Web Artisans

-Laravel's Eloquent ORM is nice for lightweight use, however there's little out there that can beat [Doctrine](http://goo.gl/oWVD3) when you need a more full-featured ORM.
+Laravel's Eloquent ORM is excellent for lightweight use, however there's little out there that can beat [Doctrine](http://goo.gl/oWVD3) when you need a more full-featured ORM.

 This is an integration of Doctrine 2.x to Laravel as a [composer](http://goo.gl/gp9HO) package.
-Doctrine's `EntityManager` instance is accessible through a facade named `Doctrine`.
+Doctrine's `EntityManager` instance is accessible through a facade named `Doctrine` as well as via dependency injection.

-Metadata is currently obtained via the [annotation driver](http://goo.gl/dHy9a).
+Metadata is obtained via the [annotation driver](http://goo.gl/dHy9a) or a custom _config_ driver that leverages a Laravel-like configuration syntax.

 #### Installation